Religion in Indonesia: Buddhism

 Buddhism is the second oldest religion in Indonesia, arriving around the sixth century.
 The history of Buddhism in Indonesia is closely related to that of Hinduism, as some empires based on Buddhist culture were established around the same period.
 The Indonesian archipelago has witnessed the rise and fall of powerful Buddhist empires such as Shailendra dynasty, Srivijaya and Mataram Empires.
 The arrival of Buddhism was started with trading activities that began in the early first century on the Silk Road between Indonesia and India.
 According to some Chinese sources, a Chinese monk on his journey to India, witnessed the powerful maritime empire of Srivijaya based in Sumatra.
 The empire also served as a Buddhist learning centre in the region.
 Some historical heritage monuments can be found in Indonesia, including the Borobudur Temple in Yogyakarta and statues or prasasti (inscriptions) from the earlier history of Buddhist empires.

 Following the downfall of President Sukarno in the mid-1960s and the mandatory policy of having a religion, founder of Perbuddhi (Indonesian Buddhists Organisation), Bhikku Ashin Jinarakkhita, proposed that there was a single supreme deity, Sanghyang Adi Buddha.
 He was also backed up with the history behind the Indonesian version of Buddhism in ancient Javanese texts, and the shape of the Borobudur Temple.

-According to the 2018 census, roughly 0.8% of Indonesians are Buddhists, which takes up about 2 million people.
+According to the 2018 data, roughly 0.73% of Indonesians are Buddhists, which takes up about 2 million people.
 Most Buddhists are concentrated in Jakarta, although other provinces such as Riau, North Sumatra and West Kalimantan also have a significant number of practitioners.
 However, the figures are likely higher, since practitioners of Confucianism and Taoism, the latter of which is not considered an official religion, referred to themselves as Buddhists on the census.
 Today, most Buddhists are Chinese Indonesians and, to a lesser extent, among the Javanese and Balinese.
-Among the Indonesian Buddhists, the major Buddhist schools are Mahayana, Vajrayana, and Theravada.
-Most Chinese Indonesians follow a syncretic flows with Chinese beliefs, such as the three teachings (Tridharma) and Yiguandao (Maytreya).
+Among the Indonesian Buddhists, the major Buddhist schools are Theravada, Mahayana, and Vajrayana.
+Some Chinese Indonesians follow a syncretic combination of Chinese beliefs, such as the three teachings (Tridharma) and Yiguandao (Maytreya).